University of Cambridge

 Chevening and the University of Cambridge

-The Cambridge Trust has partnered with the Foreign and Commonwealth Office and the Chevening programme for 20 years, and in that time has supported nearly 400 Chevening Scholars at the University of Cambridge.
+The Cambridge Trust has partnered with the Foreign, Commonwealth and Development Office and the Chevening programme for 20 years, and in that time has supported nearly 400 Chevening Scholars at the University of Cambridge.

 Its partnership with the Chevening programme aims to ensure that the best applicants are given the fullest support, from both the Chevening offices and the Cambridge Trust.